xcarnd/CarND-Capstone/README.md

 real world).

 ### What problems we have encountered?
-1. The vehicle stopped or ran out of control after a few minutes of normal driving
+1. The vehicle stopped or ran out of control after a few minutes of normal driving  (performance issues)
-        **Performance issues**

         1. waypointUpdater release final waypoint was time-consuming:
                 Reduced the number of publications
                 Reused waypoints object list instead of create new object each time.
                 Used distance squared rather than distance.
                 canceled the use of lambda (lambda slightly affect performance)